 7) Now you may be wondering why in the world a fool like myself would continue to buy make money programs and keep coming back to MOBE over and over, and the answer is that I was checking out different make money programs to test their legitimacy, as it’s part of what I do as an online businessman.

-I have a few good programs I recommend to people (stick around, the recommendation is coming up, but here it is if you can’t wait) and part of my work is to help as many people as possible find the good ones and often times, that involves getting involved with the bad programs to find out if they’re really bad.
+I have a few good programs I recommend to people (stick around, the recommendation is coming up, but here it’s called Wealthy Affiliate if you can’t wait) and part of my work is to help as many people as possible find the good ones and often times, that involves getting involved with the bad programs to find out if they’re really bad.

 When it comes to MOBE, I’ve had many comments on my site regarding it, some good, some bad, but I can only give you an honest assessment of my own experiences with it and now that you have it, let me move onto the big event that took place in early June of 2018:

 The FTC shut down of MOBE is permanent.
 Or is it?